365businessdev/docs/_i18n/en-US/_docs/365-business-e-invoice/import-assistent.md

 #### Step-by-Step Problem Resolution

-Launch the "Import Assistant" by clicking the 3 dots next to the "Document No." field.
+Launch the "Import Assistant" using the corresponding button in the view of the selected E-Document.

 The Import Assistant will guide you through resolving the issues step by step.
 At the start, you will be informed about how many issues need to be resolved for the e-invoice to be created.
 The affected PDF file will be displayed visually on the right side to assist with the process.